-The OPTN Board of Directors recently approved the Thoracic Organ Transplantation Committee's (Committee) Modification to the Adult Heart Allocation proposal during their December 2016 meeting.
-During the development of the proposal, the Committee received feedback from the heart transplant community during both rounds of public comment voicing concerns that ACHD candidates may be disadvantaged by the proposed policy.2 The Committee considered the following issues in CHD candidates:
+The OPTN/UNOS Board of Directors recently approved the Thoracic Organ Transplantation Committee's (Committee) Proposal to Modify the Adult Heart Allocation System during its December 2016 meeting.
+During the development of the proposal, the Committee received feedback from the heart transplant community during both rounds of public comment voicing concerns that ACHD candidates may be disadvantaged by the proposed policy.
+The Committee considered the implications of the new policy on ACHD candidates:

-- Higher urgency statuses are device-driven - Variability in review board decision-making for ACHD exception requests - Challenging to objectively quantify severity of illness
+- Higher urgency statuses are device-driven and ACHD candidates are often not eligible for devices - Variability in review board decision-making for ACHD exception requests - Challenging to objectively quantify severity of illness